IUPAC-InChI/InChI/README.md

 You are welcome to contribute to this project.
 To do so, you may [submit a pull request](https://github.com/IUPAC-InChI/InChI/pulls):

 ![git-flow](./INCHI-1-DOC/assets/git_flow.svg)

+## Legacy SourceForge tickets

+Prior to the migration to GitHub, bug reports and feature requests for InChI were tracked on SourceForge.
+The archive of these old tickets is available at the [InChI SourceForge issue tracker](https://sourceforge.net/p/inchi/_list/tickets/) and may be useful as a historical reference.
+Please use the [GitHub issue tracker](https://github.com/IUPAC-InChI/InChI/issues) for new reports.

 ## Source code documentation